rkgudboy/node-twitter-client/README.md

 ## Setup
 > Make sure Github local credentials are setup in your system and SSH keys added in your profile with appropriate priviledges before proceeding.
 You can refer to [Setup Git](https://help.github.com/articles/set-up-git/) tutorial for help.

-#### 1. Clone the repo
+#### 1. Cloning the repo
 ```
 git clone git@github.com:rkgudboy/node-twitter-client.git
 ```

-#### 2. Go to directory
+#### 2. Navigating to project directory
 Enter into the directory of cloned project
 ```
 cd node-twitter-client
 ```

-#### 3. Install packages
+#### 3. Installing packages and dependencies
 In the directory, install node dependencies from the *package.json*
 ```
 npm install
 ```

-#### 4. Create config file
+#### 4. Creating config file
 Create *config.json* file from *config_template.json* file.
 This file specifies the parameters such as Twitter API keys and port on which our app will run.
-You can provide your unique values or setup with the default values provided within the template for example purpose in *config_template.json*
+You can provide your unique values or setup with the default values provided within the template for example purpose in *config_template.json*.
+This file is in the node-twitter-client folder.
 ```
 cp config_template.json config.json
 ```

-#### 5. Build process
+#### 5. Project Build process
 Run npm scripts to start the build process.
 Depending on your type of environment, choose any one:
- > In case of permission related errors, please try running with elevated privileges.
+###### In case of permission related errors, please try running with elevated privileges.
   1. Developement environment
       > Starts build process using a watcher.
 Build process will start again, as soon as any browser related file is changed.
 Useful while doing development.